efgics/fds/assignments/assignment2.md

 ### Test my_preprocess with [A2.py](Preprocess/A2.py)
 A2.py will need to be modified so that it builds a Decision Tree model each of the four normalization techniques using the training data and then performs predictions on the test data.

-The output below shows the expected output for the Min-Max normalizer.
-The same output format is expected for the other three normalizers.
-Note that the output from before normalization and the original iris class distribution does not need to be repeated in the output, just the normalizer results:
+The output below shows summary statistics of the sepal lengths of the test data, the original iris class distribution, and the expected output for all of the normalizers.
 ```
 (base) D:\projects\DSCI-633\assignments\Preprocess>python A2.py
 Before normalization: